pharmaR/riskassessment/README.md

 and modify the metric weights used in calculation of risk scores.
 Initially, both share the same password: `QWERTY1`.
-If you log in with this credential, the app will immediately prompt you to change your password and repeat the tje process with your new credentials.
+If you log in with this credential, the app will immediately prompt you to change your password and repeat the the process with your new credentials.

 If you want a quick tour through the app (or need assistance getting past the authentication wall), you should watch this short walk through